JBHemloque/travtools/README.md

 Option -o uses a curve to adjust population.
 My Concordancy game is set in the Carina sector, which is a frontier sector, and this generates a sector where the population goes from normal (at the bottom of the map) to 0 (at the top).

 Option -e is mainly intended to be used with existing sectors, to create brown dwarfs while excluding other stars.
 You will then have to hand-merge this new data into your existing sector.

+## hybmap

+This is an experimental sector generator that uses Winchell Chung's HabHYB stellar data set.
+It's nowhere near ready for prime time, but I am experimenting with a Traveller universe using this.
+For more information, please contact me directly.